AnthemLights64/wad2-assignment2/README.md

 ## Target Web API.

-......
-Document the Web API that is the target for this assignment's CI/CD pipeline.
-Include the API's endpoints and any other features relevant to the creation of a suitable pipeline, e.g.

 + Get /api/users - returns an array of user objects.
 + Post /api/users/ - register a user account or authenticate a user.
 + Put /api/users/:userName - update a specific user.